Zawlinhtike397/NewsHomePage_FrontendMentor/README-template.md

 - Do I need to gitignore the tailwind files since it contains a large amount of the files? **(If needed,What files are needed to be written in the gitignore)**

+# Requirements

+- responsive image
+- to give justify end to specific range(or)arrange the distance between title and text of hero section.
+- give sidebar the enough distance.

 # Frontend Mentor - News homepage solution

 This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.